centreon/centreon-archived/doc/en/configuration_guide/models.rst

 * Simplified element definition
 * No duplication of data
 * Facility of addition of new resources
-* Predefined configurations assimilated to a “catalogue of indicators”
+* Predefined configurations assimilated to a “catalog of indicators”
 * Templates can inherit from other templates.

 **************